How Do Vehicles Roll Over and What Causes Them?

 But there’s another reason this car accident is so dangerous — rollovers have a high fatality rate.

-Are Some Vehicles More at Risk of a Rollover Accident?
+Are Some Vehicles More at Risk of Rolling Over?

-Before we look at the common causes of rollover accidents, it’s crucial to consider which vehicles are most affected.
+Before we look at the common causes of rollover accidents, we must consider which vehicles are most affected.

 Vehicles may not offer much protection from severe injuries in a rollover accident, but that’s because most vehicles are designed not to tip over to begin with.
 This is the main reason rollover accidents are rare — at least compared to other, more common types of accidents.